nikosanif/articles/dev-tools/dev-tools.md

 - Format automatically our source code, following rules with unique style
 - Build meaningful commit messages
 - Take advantage of the power of Git Hooks
-- Force our repository to accept only specific structure of commits
+- Force our repository to accept specific structure of commits
-- Ensure that new source code will be committed properly formatted
+- Ensure that source code will be committed properly formatted
-- Automate new releases, generating automatically versions, changelogs, Git tags, etc.
+- Automate new releases, generating versions, changelogs, Git tags, etc.

-> This article refers to any git repository with `Node.js`, including `Angular`, `React.JS`, `Vue.js`.
+> This article refers to any Git repository with `Node.js`, including `Angular`, `React.JS`, etc.

 ## Prerequisites :zap: